Blonde (2022 film)

-Blonde is a 2022 American biographical psychological drama film written and directed by Andrew Dominik, and the second adaptation, with the same name, based on the 2000 novel of the same name by Joyce Carol Oates.
-The film is a fictionalized take on the life and career of American actress Marilyn Monroe, played by Ana de Armas.
+Blonde is a 2022 American biographical psychological drama film written and directed by Andrew Dominik, based on the 2000 novel by Joyce Carol Oates.
+The film is a fictionalized interpretation of the life and career of American actress Marilyn Monroe, played by Ana de Armas.
 The cast also includes Adrien Brody, Bobby Cannavale, Xavier Samuel, and Julianne Nicholson.

+Dede Gardner, Jeremy Kleiner, Tracey Landon, Brad Pitt, and Scott Robertson produced the film.
+After a lengthy period of development that began in 2010, Blonde entered production in August 2019 in Los Angeles.
+Production wrapped in July 2021, following the shutdowns caused by the COVID-19 pandemic.
 The film plays with shifting aspect ratios and alternates between color and black and white.
-Dede Gardner, Jeremy Kleiner, Tracey Landon, Brad Pitt, and Scott Robertson produced the film, which, after a lengthy period of development that began in 2010, entered production in August 2019 in Los Angeles.
-Production wrapped in July 2021, amid the COVID-19 pandemic in 2020.
-The film also garnered controversy and notoriety for its lead casting, graphic sexual content, and status as the first NC-17-rated film to be released via a streaming service.

 Blonde premiered at the 79th Venice International Film Festival on September 8, 2022, where it received a 14-minute standing ovation.
-It began a limited theatrical release in the United States on September 16, 2022, before its streaming release on September 28 by Netflix.
-The film received highly polarized reviews from critics and audiences alike; while de Armas’s performance garnered critical acclaim, Dominik's graphic depiction of Monroe's life was criticized as exploitative and unethical.
-For her performance, de Armas received nominations for the Academy Award, Golden Globe Award, BAFTA Award, and SAG Award for Best Actress.
-The film also received eight nominations at the 43rd Golden Raspberry Awards, winning Worst Picture and Worst Screenplay.
+It began a limited theatrical release in the US on September 16, before its streaming release on September 28 by Netflix.
+It is the first NC-17-rated film to be released exclusively to a streaming service.
+The film received polarized reviews from critics and audiences; while de Armas's performance garnered praise, the fictionalization of Monroe's life was considered exploitative and the screenplay was criticized.
+Blonde received eight nominations at the 43rd Golden Raspberry Awards, winning Worst Picture and Worst Screenplay, while De Armas was nominated for the Academy Award, Golden Globe Award, BAFTA Award, and SAG Award for Best Actress.